 9. Bay Ridge Greenmarket, Bay Ridge

-Head to Bay Ridge’s Greenmarket situated in a Walgreens parking lot every Saturday from May through November.
+Head to Bay Ridge’s Greenmarket situated in a Walgreens parking lot every Saturday year-round.
 Often the gathering space for this tight-knit community, here you’ll find a large selection of producers selling everything from fresh caught fish, baked goods, fresh seasonal fruit, and flowers.

 10. Forest Hills Greenmarket, Forest Hills